 How would you describe California Out of the Box?

-California Out of the Box is a lively new California history curriculum designed for homeschool families and progressive/charter schools.
+California Out of the Box is a lively new California history curriculum designed for homeschool families and public, private, and charter schools.
 Interdisiplinary in nature, students are encouraged to tackle the study of related areas that arise out of reading five historical fiction books.
 The curriculum includes a teacher’s guide, reproducible student pages (for use within a family), and reading comprehension questions and answers.

 Beyond the curriculum book, what else will I need for this literature approach curriculum?